 What is Dry Ice?

-Dry ice is the cooled and condensed form of carbon dioxide.
+Dry ice is the cooled and condensed form of the gas carbon dioxide.
 It has many applications in the medical, food and beverage, and research industries however there are hazards that must be considered when planning dry ice handling, use or shipping.

-Dry Ice Shipping and Storage
+Dry Ice Shipping and Handling

 Using dry ice for shipping can be much more cost effective than having a fully refrigerated transport system.
 Food, pharmaceutical and other temperature sensitive products can be packed under dry ice in insulated boxes to keep them frozen during transportation.
 Another advantage of using dry ice during transportation and storage is there is no moisture left as the dry ice does not melt, keeping moisture sensitive goods free from water.